brunt-toast/d365-endpoint-discovery/README.md

 For more verbose results, set the log level to Trace.
 Note that there will be no way to separate the final output from logging messages below the Warning level.

+## ✏️ Contributors' Notice
+The use of AI-generated code is strictly prohibited in this repository.
+See [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## 🪪 License

 This code is released under the MIT license.
 See [LICENSE.md](./LICENSE.md).